-You and the team are now two quarters in, and have successfully done the following:
+You and your team are now two quarters in, and have successfully done the following:

-Up to this point, as you build your beta version, Design Partners have provided feedback on wireframes, mockups, and demos every 1-2 weeks based on a predetermined cadence.
+Up to this point, as you build your beta version, design partners have provided feedback on wireframes, mockups, and demos every one to two weeks based on a predetermined cadence.

 Now that they have the ability to test your beta version, you’ll need to make the evaluation more formal in order to forecast if they will convert to become a paying customer or just provide more feedback and then move on.
 This is where your first sales process comes into play.

-You’ll use a more sophisticated qualification process (MEDDPIC) with the Early Market and beyond as your product matures.
+You’ll use a more sophisticated qualification process (MEDDPIC: Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, and Champion) with the early market and beyond as your product matures.

 A sales process can be defined as a set of steps to be completed in order to purchase a product.
 From the USER’s perspective, this defines what's necessary to test and buy your product.
 From the founder and sales perspective, it enables you to determine at any point which of your USERs has the highest probability of buying by a specific date.
 This becomes the basis of your sales forecast.

 In this section, we’ll look at a qualification-led sales process.
-Your product might also benefit from a self-serve sales process that enables users to, e.g., purchase a subscription using a credit card.
+Your product might also benefit from a self-serve sales process that enables USERs to, for example, purchase a subscription using a credit card.
 However, if you are a founder with an enterprise product, you will need a qualification-led sales process to enable corporate deals with much larger average sale prices (ASPs).

 Each step of the process has a gate (requirements that must be met) before you can move an opportunity to the next step.
 If you’re unable to meet the gate requirements, you have to keep digging in an effort to achieve them with your current prospect or look elsewhere in the organization.
 Alternatively, it might be a sign that this opportunity isn’t qualified and you should move on.

-Discovery is conducted in one 45min - 1 hour meeting, where you utilize the questions we’ve outlined in Building Your First Customer Presentation with an accompanying discovery deck.
-In the Early Market phase, this will likely drop to a 30min meeting.
+Discovery is conducted in one 45-minute to one-hour meeting, where you use the questions we’ve outlined in Building your first customer presentation with an accompanying discovery deck.
+During the early market phase, this will likely drop to a 30-minute meeting.

-You’ll need to meet everyone that will be involved in their decision process to understand their motivations and objections and to learn about any competitors in the running, including internal solutions.
-Ideally, you will get all of them in the same meeting to test your champion (main USER who advocates for your product) to see if they have the influence they claim.
+You’ll need to meet everyone who will be involved in their decision process to understand their motivations and objections and to learn about any competitors in the running, including internal solutions.
+Ideally, you'll get all of them in the same meeting to test your champion (main USER who advocates for your product) to see if they have the influence they claim.

-Scope is where we see most opportunities die.
-That is by design.
-Disqualifying an opportunity after 1-2 meetings is great, as long as it’s done because of a technical or business hurdle you can’t overcome at the moment.
+Scope is where we see most opportunities die — that is by design.
+Disqualifying an opportunity after one or two meetings is great, as long as it’s done because of a technical or business hurdle you can’t overcome at the moment.
 You can then reallocate time to more qualified opportunities or building new pipeline.

-As an example of disqualifying an opportunity for technical reasons, one company we work with had the experience of looking to get adoption from Design Partners, only to find out during the installation process that one of their hypotheses was wrong.
-They had underestimated the degree to which prospects were customizing the APIs for services such as Kong, NGINX, and GraphQL or using different versions of these services.
+One company we work with had the experience of looking to get adoption from design partners, only to find out during the installation process that one of their hypotheses was wrong.
+They'd underestimated the degree to which prospects were customizing the APIs for services such as Kong, NGINX, and GraphQL or using different versions of these services.
 They had to pause, decide which to prioritize, and build those features, before they could resume.

 An opportunity can also die for business reasons.
 In one case, we observed technical USERs advocate for testing a machine learning (ML) platform only to be stopped by a VP who owns their budget.
 The VP’s rationale was that they’re already paying AWS $2M a year and, with SageMaker, they can achieve 80% of what they want to do with less work and no additional cost.